smartdevicelink/sdl_evolution/proposals/0245-sharing-wifi-ssid-and-password.md

 The use cases defined are applicable only for video streaming apps.
 These use case recommendations are made considering the following pre-conditions:

 1. HMI allows app registration of all apps using `primary transport`.
-2. HMI does not allow video streaming Apps use cases using `primary transport`.
+2. HMI does not allow video streaming apps use cases using `primary transport`.
 3. The mobile device supports WiFi connection APIs and App developer enabled WiFi auto-connect using APIs provided by a proxy.
 Value received for `DeviceInfo.supportWiFiAutoConnect` is `true`.
 4. `WiFi` is supported secondary transport.
 5. HMI sends `WiFi` credentials to SDL Core using `HMI API` mentioned above.